How to Measure Call Abandon Rate

 Call abandon concept with red phones hanging

-We take a look at how to calculate Call Abandon Rate in the contact centre, providing a formula, industry standards and much more.
+In this article we take a look at how to calculate Call Abandon Rate in the contact centre, looking at the formula, industry standards and much more.

 What Is Call Abandon Rate?